Aldi trials new in-store Reduction Zones in supermarkets near you

-Aldi trials new in-store Reduction Zones in North East supermarkets - here's what it's all about
+Aldi trials new in-store Reduction Zones in their Lancashire supermarkets - here's what it's all about

 These clearly marked areas will feature discounted bread, fresh produce, and other perishable items nearing their use-by date - helping customers to save even more money while reducing food waste.